 - 1.1.
 Pre-service Teacher Education: Meaning, nature and scope - 1.2.
-Need, objectives and structure of pre-service teacher education at elementary, secondary and higher secondary levels; Organisation of pre-service teacher education through different modes (Face-to face, distance mode, on-line and mixed mode), their advantages and limitations - 1.3.
+Need, objectives and structure of pre-service teacher education at elementary, secondary and higher secondary levels, modes of pre-service teacher education (Face-to-face, distance, online and mixed) - 1.3.
 Components of Pre-service Teacher Education: Foundation courses, subject specialization and pedagogy, special fields, school-based practicum and internship

-2.1.
-In-service Teacher Education: Concept, need for continuing professional development of teachers - areas of professional development and process of in-service teacher education programme: Orientation programmes, refresher courses, workshops, seminars and conferences (their meaning and objectives)
+- 2.1.
+In-service Teacher Education: Concept, need for continuing professional development of teachers areas of professional development and process of in-service teacher education programme: Orientation programmes, refresher courses, workshops, seminars and conferences (their meaning and objectives) - 2.2.
+Structure of In-service Teacher Education: Tehsil, district, state, regional and national level agencies and institution

-- 2.2.
-Structure of In-service Teacher Education: Tehsil, district, state, regional and national level agencies and institution - 2.3.
-Organisation of in-service teacher education through different modes (Face-to face, distance mode, on-line and mixed mode), their advantages and limitations
+2.3.
+Modes of in-service teacher education (Face-to face, distance mode, on-line and mixed mode)

 - 3.1.
-Designing an In-service Teacher Education Programme: Steps and guidelines assessment of training needs, formulation of training curriculum and preparation of course material - 3.2.
-Issues in In-service Teacher Education Programme: Common problems faced by teacher educators, guidelines for communication, making arrangements, preparation, facilitating participation, evaluation and collecting feedback - 3.3.
+Designing an In-service Teacher Education Programme : Steps and guidelines assessment of training needs, formulation of training curriculum and preparation of course material - 3.2.
+Organising an In-service Teacher Education Programme : Common problems faced by teacher educators, guidelines for communication, making arrangements, preparation, facilitating participation, evaluation and collecting feedback - 3.3.
 Qualities and characteristics of an effective in-service teacher educator

 - 4.1.
 The structure of teacher education curriculum and its vision in curriculum documents of NCERT (NCF, 2005) and NCTE (NCFTE, 2009) at elementary, secondary and higher secondary levels - 4.2.
 Transactional approaches for foundation courses, skills and competencies in teacher education: Expository, collaborative, peer-teaching, modelling, practice and feedback - 4.3.
-Models of Teacher Education : Behaviouristic, Competency-based and Enquiry-oriented
+Models of Teacher Education: Behaviouristic, Competency-based and Enquiry-oriented

-(a) The students may undertake any one of the following activities:

-- Critical study of the teacher education curriculum in our country - Major issues and problems of teacher education in India - Problems of professional competencies of teacher education in India - Methods and techniques of continuing education for teachers - Roles and responsibilities of teachers and teacher educators
+- (a) The students may undertake any one of the following activities: - Critical study of the teacher education curriculum in our country - Major issues and problems of teacher education in India - Problems of professional competencies of teacher education in India - Methods and techniques of continuing education for teachers - Roles and responsibilities of teachers and teacher educators